omersht/ElectraEspHome/README.md

 ```

 to do list:
-* create an home assistant blueprint, to enable the use of contact sensors on the ac the report the actual state
+* create an home assistant blueprint, to enable the use of contact sensors on the ac to report the actual state